dk-5599/Rocket-Mortgage--Bank-Case-Study/README.md

 **Objective:** Provide a high-level view of subscription rates, demographic factors, and educational background.
 This dashboard explores the overall subscription landscape, highlighting the rarity of subscribers compared to non-subscribers.
 It also delves into the educational and job-related aspects of subscribers, offering insights into which educational backgrounds and job categories are most likely to lead to a subscription.

-### Pie Chart: Total Number of Subscribers vs Non-Subscribers
+**1. Pie Chart: Total Number of Subscribers vs Non-Subscribers**

-**Insight:** Only 4.8% are subscribers, with the majority being non-subscribers.
+- **Insight:** Only 4.8% are subscribers, with the majority being non-subscribers.

-**Position:**  Top-Right
+- **Dashboard Position:**  Top-Right

-### Stacked Bar Chart: Term Deposit Subscription by Education (Excluding Illiterate)
+**2. Stacked Bar Chart: Term Deposit Subscription by Education (Excluding Illiterate)**

-**Insight:** University degree holders have the highest subscription rate, while those with basic 6y education have the lowest.
+- **Insight:** University degree holders have the highest subscription rate, while those with basic 6y education have the lowest.

-**Position:**  Bottom-Left
+- **Dashboard Position:**  Bottom-Left

-### Box Plot: Age by Education Level and Subscription Status (Excluding Illiterate)
+**3. Box Plot: Age by Education Level and Subscription Status (Excluding Illiterate)**

-**Insight:** People with basic 4y education have the highest average subscription age, whereas university degree holders have the lowest.
+- **Insight:** People with basic 4y education have the highest average subscription age, whereas university degree holders have the lowest.

-**Position:**  Top-Left
+- **Dashboard Position:**  Top-Left

-### Pie Chart: Distribution of Subscribers by Job Category
+**4. Pie Chart: Distribution of Subscribers by Job Category**

-**Insight:** Admin jobs account for 24.8% of all subscribers, while students have the lowest at 1.3%.
+- **Insight:** Admin jobs account for 24.8% of all subscribers, while students have the lowest at 1.3%.

-**Position:**  Bottom-Right
+- **Dashboard Position:**  Bottom-Right

 [Python Code](Scripts/Dashboard1.ipynb)